spacetelescope/mosviz/docs/gettingstarted.rst

    :align: center

-Next you will be prompted with another dialog asking you to specify the readers for each component of your dataset.
+Next you will be prompted with another dialog asking you to specify the data readers for each component of your dataset.
 This dialog will also contains options to overlay slit positions.
 For this example we are going to use the default settings.